MHDN55/Flutter-clean-arch-feature/README.md

 # Flutter Clean Architecture Helper

-### A VS Code extension to streamline creating feature folders and use cases in Flutter projects using Clean Architecture.
+### A VS Code extension to streamline creating feature folders, use cases, and repositories in Flutter projects using Clean Architecture.

 ## Features

-This extension provides two main functionalities:
+This extension provides the following functionalities:

 1. **Create Feature Folders**: Automatically generates the folder structure for a new feature following Clean Architecture principles.
 2. **Create Use Case**: Quickly create a use case within an existing feature.
+3. **Create Domain Repository**: Easily add a repository file within the domain layer of a specified feature.

 ## Commands